Fireboltofdeath/rbx-sqlite3full-server/README.md

 - **databaseFile**: This is the file where your SQLite3 data is stored.
 Changing this will reset all data.
 - **ApiToken**: This is the token you will use to access the database.
 I highly recommend using a password generating and storing the password in your .env file
+- **startupQueries**: All queries in this will run every time the node app is restarted. (if you create tables, you should add "IF NOT EXISTS" to prevent errors)

 # Roblox Api